Tel Faher

-Tel Faher (or Golani Lookout) is a former Syrian outpost in the Golan Heights that has been occupied by Israel since the Six-Day War in 1967.
+Tel Faher or Golani Lookout is a former Syrian military outpost in the Golan Heights that has been occupied by Israel since the Six-Day War in 1967.

-Tel Faher was the site of an intense battle between the Israel Defense Forces and the Syrians which ended in the conquest of the outpost by the Golani Brigade.
+Tel Faher was the site of an intense battle in 1967 between the Israel Defense Forces and the Syrian Army which ended in the conquest of the outpost by the Golani Brigade.The Syrian position at Tel Faher was heavily fortified with minefields, bunkers, trenches, and barbed wire protecting it.
+Despite taking heavy casualties, the Israelis managed to capture Tel Faher and forced the Syrians to retreat.
+The fall of Tel Faher caused the Syrian defensive line in the area to collapse, and this led to Israel conquering the Golan Heights just one day later.

 Tel Faher is now a park commemorating those who died in the battle.

-Preface
+Name

+Tell el-Fakhar (تل الفخار) was the name of a nearby village, now abandoned (see Arabic article).

+Background

 The Israel-Syria front remained relatively quiet during the first four days of the Six-Day War, despite the fact that Syria's air force had been destroyed on the first day.
-Syria's response was the shelling of the Israeli settlements of Upper Galilee from the Golan Heights as they had done for years.
-Two Syrian artillery battalions with M46 Soviet 130mm guns and two companies with heavy mortars and dug-in German World War II Panzer IV tanks were positioned along the Golan escarpment.
+Two Syrian artillery battalions with Soviet M46 130 mm guns and two companies with heavy mortars and dug-in German World War II Panzer IV tanks were positioned along the Golan escarpment.

 Israel suffered the loss of 2 civilians and 16 more wounded.
-The Syrian army also hit 205 houses, 2 tractor sheds, 6 barns, 30 tractors, 15 cars and 9 chicken coops in the first four days.
+The Syrian army also hit 205 houses, 9 chicken coops, 6 barns, 2 tractor sheds, 30 tractors and 15 cars in the first four days (5-8 June).

 Tuesday, June 6, 1967 (day 2)

 On June 6, Syria launched three attacks against Israeli positions: at Tel Dan, Kibbutz Dan and the village of She'ar Yashuv two kilometers inside Israeli territory.
 The attacks probably never had the purpose of capturing ground and were easily repulsed.
 However, a Syrian artillery observation officer reported "The enemy appears to have suffered heavy losses and is retreating."

 Despite the few casualties, the kibbutzniks (kibbutz members) had been forced to live almost permanently in underground shelters.
 The pressure on the Israeli government grew daily.
 The daily newspaper HaAretz wrote "The time has come to settle accounts with those who started it all.
 It is time to finish the job."

-While Prime Minister Levi Eshkol, himself a kibbutznik from Degania Bet, was highly sympathetic to the pleas, Defense Minister Moshe Dayan was reluctant to open multiple fronts at the same time and worried about possible Russian intervention on behalf of the Syrians.
+While Prime Minister Levi Eshkol, himself a kibbutznik from Degania Bet, was highly sympathetic to the pleas, Defense Minister Moshe Dayan was reluctant to open multiple fronts at the same time and worried about a possible Soviet intervention on behalf of the Syrians.
 Haim Ber, the spokesman of the settlements in the north, called Eshkol and shouted in desperation "We're being shelled non-stop!
 We demand that the government free us from this nightmare!"